TRaSH-Guides/Guides/includes/french-guide/sonarr-french-anime-info-en.md

     !!! info "Only want VOSTFR anime"
         For this example if you prefer VOSTFR over potential MULTi/DUAL (original and French) audio releases, you should score the [{{ sonarr['cf']['french-vostfr']['name'] }}](/Sonarr/sonarr-collection-of-custom-formats/#vostfr) to `101`, and disregard all the `Multi` and French version Custom Formats.

+         *(Optional) You can also try to set up [Bazarr](/Bazarr/Setup-Guide){:target="_blank" rel="noopener noreferrer"} to get French Sub.
+This is less preferred as fewer anime subs can be found online than from normal TV shows.
+However, it can be still a great backup.*